positively-charged/bcc/doc/details.md

 <h4>Type Deduction</h4>

 When the variable type is `auto`, the compiler will deduce the type of the variable from its initializer.
+The variable type will be whatever the type of the initializer is.
 For example, if the variable is initialized with an integer such as 123, the type of the variable will be `int`; or if the variable is initialized with a string, the type of the variable will be `str`:

 ```
 namespace upmost {

-   script "Main" {
+script "Main" open {
    auto number = 123;    // Same as: int number = 123;
    auto string = "abc";  // Same as: str string = "abc";
    static fixed array[] = { 1.0, 2.0, 3.0 };
    auto r = array;       // Same as: int[] r = array;
    auto f = array[ 0 ];  // Same as: fixed d = array[ 0 ];
 }

 }
 ```

 When an enumerator is the initializer, the base type of the enumeration will be selected as the variable type.
-If you want the enumeration itself to be the varible type, then use `auto enum`:
+If you want the enumeration itself to be the variable type, use `auto enum`:

 ```
 namespace upmost {

-   script "Main" {
+script "Main" open {
    enum FruitT { APPLE, ORANGE, PEAR };
    auto f1 = ORANGE;     // Same as: int f1 = ORAGE;
    auto enum f2 = PEAR;  // Same as: FruitT f2 = PEAR;
 }

 }
 ```